OliviaLeavitt/startup/notes.md

 Top Level Domain (TLD): click
 Subdomain: banana.fruit.bozo (or just banana in this context) Root Domain: bozo.click

+What is a root domain?
+Simply put, a root domain is the main part of your website’s domain name.
+That’s the part of your website’s URL that comes after the “www” and includes the domain name’s extension, like “.com”, “.org”, “.net,” etc.

+Subdomains:
+On the other hand, a subdomain is like a subsection or a smaller part of the main website.
+A subdomain always belongs to a root domain.
+For example, careers.siteground.com is a subdomain of the base domain siteground.com.

+top level domain:
+top-level domain (TLD) is the suffix that follows the domain name, such as .com, .org, .edu, .gov, and so on.
+TLDs are also referred to as “domain extensions”.
+It is the last part of the website’s address and comes after the root domain.

 #### Is a web certificate necessary to use HTTPS?
 Yes, a web certificate (SSL/TLS certificate) is necessary to use HTTPS.